khalid-hussain/shaheen/chap15.md

 the door, a small window opened up near the ceiling of the opposite wall and foggy light entered the room.
 This room was empty and a man stood behind the right side of another cell's narrow door's iron bars and looked towards those who had created a commotion to his solitude.
-This was Musa Bin Abi Ghassan.
+This was Musa bin Abi Ghassan.
 Even a withered face of this awesome and formidable personality was enough to shake the hearts of onlookers.

-Hassan took a step forward and said, "We have come to take you out of captivity on the orders of Tareef Bin Malik."
+Hassan took a step forward and said, "We have come to take you out of captivity on the orders of Tareef bin Malik."

 Musa kept looking at Hassan silently.
 Hassan repeated, "He is injured and his last wish is that you give him a chance to fall at your feet.
 We have brought